fkrenn12/HyperV-on-Win11-Home/README.md

 pause
 ```

-Save the file and execute it with administrator pivileges.
+Save the file and execute it with administrator pivileges.<br>
 Then restart the computer adn use Features to aktivate Hyper-V.